josedlpozo/got-challenge-for-android/README.md

 ###### New functionalities to add

-1. Search characters by name in the characters list
+1. Search characters by name in the characters list --> DONE
-2. Create a list of a characters by house, accessing to it by clicking a house image in the list of houses
+2. Create a list of a characters by house, accessing to it by clicking a house image in the list of houses --> DONE
 3. Capability to work offline
-4. Refactor the code
+4. Refactor the code --> ALMOST DONE

 ###### Some optional tasks to do:

 1. Tests the main logic and a high level flows.
 2. Add transitions between list and detail
-3. Add parallax effect into detail page
+3. Add parallax effect into detail page --> DONE

 ###### Once you've finished
 1. Notify by email to rrhh@idealista.com